 The Humanities Division and Bodleian Libraries have been planning a new home for a long time.
 The aim has been to bring together several faculties and libraries in one building, with well-designed, flexible, accessible spaces for learning, teaching and research, and for a modern library that would support the academic activity of the Humanities.
 We also want to greatly expand our outreach, knowledge exchange and public engagement activities.
 We have been concerned about the acute lack of space for our growing numbers of postgraduate students and postdocs.

 We have spent several years discussing ideas, gathering requirements from staff and students, and working out what we need.
 Now, thanks to the generosity of Stephen A. Schwarzman and a significant contribution from the University of Oxford, we have secured enough funding to be able to complete this long-held ambition.
 We will shape this project by undertaking a major consultation with staff and students, and two public consultations on the proposed designs and plans.
-We aim to complete the Centre in the summer of 2024.
+We aim to complete the Centre in the academic year 2024-25.

 The building will be located in the Radcliffe Observatory Quarter, facing the beautiful Radcliffe Observatory building.
 It will provide a physical home for seven of our faculties and six faculty libraries, as well as new teaching spaces, research space, and amenities for music, drama, film, broadcasting and widening access activities which will be available for the use of all Humanities faculties and the collegiate University.